top of page

 • 5 min read

 I may or may not be sobbing writing this.
 No moment has felt as bittersweet as this one.
-I haven’t been emotional about this experience thus far, but leaving?
+I haven’t been emotional about this experience until now—but leaving?
 That’s a whole other story.

 Ever since I was a little girl, I dreamed of being right where I am.
 I dreamed of having the courage to explore the world, make mistakes, get lost and let myself feel every one of the butterflies.
-I'm on my way home and my brain can’t fully comprehend the part of life I just got to live.
+As I sit on my way home, my mind can’t fully comprehend the chapter of life I just got to live.

-Every adventure I've been on made me dream about the one I would take with Iz.
-Whether it was playing with elephants in Thailand, drinking Paloma’s as we hopped around the Greek Isles, indulging in cappuccinos in Parisian corners, or the day dreams I had all of those 8-16 hour flights, everything left me thinking about how to perfectly curate the trip of a lifetime for me and Iz.
+I’ve ever taken made me dream about the one I’d take with Iz.
+Whether it was playing with elephants in Thailand, drinking Paloma’s as we hopped around the Greek Isles, sipping cappuccinos in Parisian cafés, or daydreaming on countless 8-to-16-hour flights, everything led me to imagine the perfect trip for us.

 When I finally got the chance to plan this summer, I channeled my inner Jeff Ellison and the hit ground running.
-If there is one thing about me, throw a HINT of a vacation in the air and I will have a powerpoint presentation and budget spreadsheet done within 24 hours.
-So, I don't think Iz had any clue what she was getting herself into.
+If there’s one thing about me, it’s that if you so much as mention a vacation, I’ll have a PowerPoint and budget spreadsheet ready within 24 hours.
+I don't think Iz had any clue what she was getting herself into.

-When my dad went abroad, he filled sticker-covered journals with detailed outlines of all of his adventures, wins, and loads of losses.
-Without a doubt in my mind, I am sitting here today, as wanderlust and adventurous as they come, because of him.
-Nothing I could ever do would truly be able to tell him what that means to me.
-What he means to me.
-What THIS has meant to me, but here we go….
+When my dad studied abroad, he filled sticker-covered journals with every detail—his adventures, wins, and plenty of losses.
+Without a doubt, I am who I am today—wanderlust-filled and adventurous—because of him.
+Nothing I could ever do would fully express what that means to me, but here I am trying.

-A week before we left, my dad showed me said infamous travel journal.
-We sat, read, cried and laughed for hours.
-It was at that moment that I knew this was going to be the time of my life.
+A week before we left, my dad showed me those infamous travel journals.
+We sat together for hours—reading, crying, laughing—and I knew then that this was going to be the time of my life.
 No matter what you’re about to read, know that no words could ever do it justice.

-If you would’ve told me two months ago that I call Sevilla home, there’s simply no way I would’ve believed you.
-Yet, one of the millions of lessons this summer has taught me is the art of finding home everywhere I look.
+If you’d told me two months ago that I’d call Sevilla home, I never would’ve believed you.
+Yet one of the many lessons this summer has taught me is the art of finding home everywhere you go.

 I found home in the little family of 11 we shared every class, dreaded paper, España futbol win, and walls with.